Would anyone like to make some more recommendations, so that I might place myself deeper in debt?

 Two unreserved recommendations:Nonnonba by Shigeru MizukiA Drunken Dream by Moto Hagio

-― This cad needs a cordial introduction to Eugene of Oxbow. (forksclovetofu), Wednesday, 29 August 2012 18:36 (nine years ago) link
+― This cad needs a cordial introduction to Eugene of Oxbow. (forksclovetofu), Wednesday, 29 August 2012 18:36 (eleven years ago) link

 Intrigued by Tom E's take on Attack on Titan: